Robrowno/django-raceway/README.md

 - Ability to add more than one trackday to the basket.
 Due to a bug I had to limit each user to adding just one trackday to the basket at a time.
 This will be addressed in a future update.
 - I would like to implement a gift/merchendise store section where users can buy motorsport/django-raceway inspired clothing, lifestyle items, track day gear (gloves, shoes, racesuits) and would use the profile section's user default address information to be able to send items to users should they wish to have them delivered instead of collected in-store.
 Due to time constraints I was not able to get around to this idea, but I intend to build this section and feature in to the site in future versions.
 - I will eventually develop the management page to be able to add, edit and delete trackdays, tuition courses and experiences.
 Due to time constraints, I was not able to do this in this version.
 I will implement this functionality in a future update.
+- I will further develop the edit button for the trackday items in the basket in future.
+Due to complexity and time constraints, the edit button removes the item from your basket and redirects you back to the trackday list page to redo your trackday booking.
+This is not the most pleasant user experience, I accept, and I will work to included a proper functioning edit button for trackdays in the basket in a future update.

 ---